jkeefe/newmark-design-development/THE_NOTES.md

 OK, let's get this running ...

+- Click the "Save" button (the floppy disk icon)
 - Click the "Run" button
 - _If you get an error about a function being deleted, just ignore it and click Run again_

+- _If get a scary warning about code not being authored by Google, do this_:
     - Click "Review permissions"
     - Choose your username
     - You're going to get a scary warning that Google hasn't verified the app.
     - Click the tiny "Advanced" link.
     - Click the "Go to Sheet2Json(unsafe)" link

 - Click "Allow"
 - Click the "Deploy" button
 - Pick "New Deployment"
 - Click on the gear icon